DAHLIA CARE

 Planting

-If possible, get your soil tested by your local extension office several months before planting your dahlias.
+If possible, get your soil tested by your local county extension office before planting your dahlias.
 You'll receive a report indicating your current soil's nutrient levels as well as the exact amount of each nutrient that needs to be added back to the soil for your plants' optimal growth.

-Where: Dahlias appreciate well-draining, loose soil and at least 6 - 8 hours of full sun.
-If you live in an especially hot climate, they do well with afternoon shade.
+Where: Pick an area with well-draining soil that gets at least 6 - 8 hours of full sun.
+If you live in an especially hot climate, dahlias appreciate afternoon shade.

 When: Plant in late spring after all danger of frost has passed and the soil has warmed to 55 - 60 degrees.

-How: Dig a 4 - 6" deep hole and place the tuber horizontally with the eye (sprout) facing up if possible.
+How: Space dahlias 12 inches apart.
+Dig a 4 - 5" deep hole and place the tuber horizontally with the eye (sprout) facing up if possible.
 Cover with soil and place a plant label.

 Staking: Dahlias appreciate staking to help support their blooms.
-You can use a tomato cage or tie the main stalk to a wood or metal stake.
+You can use a tomato cage or tie the main stalk to a wood or metal stake placed at planting.

 For a large amount of dahlias, use the corral method.
 Place t-posts every 10 feet with two layers of polypropylene twine wrapped around the outside edges and criss-crossed between the t-posts at 18" and 36" above the ground.